Frequently Asked Questions Regarding the Suspension of Premium Processing for H-1B Visas

 What is the normal length of H-1B processing if premium is not selected?

-USCIS most recently update processing times on December 31, 2016.
-As of December 31, 2016, current processing times for the California Service Center were approximately six months and current processing times for the Vermont Service Center were approximately eight to ten months.
+USCIS most recently updated processing times on Dec.
+31, 2016.
+As of that date, current processing times for the California Service Center were approximately six months and current processing times for the Vermont Service Center were approximately eight to 10 months.
 Processing times are subject to change and are dependent upon USCIS workflow.

 USCIS also noted that it will refund premium processing fees if it is unable to adjudicate a case within 15 days.
 This is always USCIS policy for premium processing and does not reflect a change from the norm.